donald-macritchie/hangman/README.md

 - The games core fucntionality was inspired by the Python hangman game created by Angela Yu
     - [Angela Yu's Hangman game](https://replit.com/@appbrewery/Day-7-Hangman-Final)

-- The ascii art to illustrate teh different stages of the lives remaining, was taken from Chris Horton's github repository
+- The ascii art to illustrate the different stages of the lives remaining, was taken from Chris Horton's github repository
     - [Link to Chris Horton's hangman ascii art](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c )